 As we’ll examine later, performance management tools provide the structure for HR leaders to build a consistent database of skills and assets to help deliver optimal strategic workforce planning.

-Who is responsible for workforce planning?
+Who is Responsible for Workforce Planning?

 The workforce planning process is typically carried out by the HR department, which will be intimately involved in the data collection required for this to run smoothly.
 However, workforce planning requires the participation of other key players in order for it to be truly successful.